Monday, December 28, 2009

 Then I slept fitfully and got up for the long drive back to Detroit for the funeral early in the morning.

 It was almost magic, how the image came out of the pencil without much anguish, in the middle of the night.
 This doesn't happen often; generally funeral cards are a difficult labor of love.
+Maybe I'm getting better at this.

 Here's my mother in law: